Project 1882

 More chickens than any other species of land animals are bred and killed for meat.
 The growth-oriented breeding has led to chickens growing so rapidly it hurts them and they can be slaughtered for meat at just 35 days old.

 It doesn't have to be this way.
 Project 1882 actively works to better the conditions for chickens and to reduce the killing of them.
-The animal welfare legislation must consider the well-being of chickens and prohibit the breeding of fast-growing chickens.
+The animal welfare legislation must consider the well-being of chickens and prohibit the breeding of fast-growing so-called Frankenchickens or broilers.
 But it is urgent and companies need to lead the way now to raise the extremely low standards.

 Read more